Discover what you are naturally good at

 What is a competency skill?

 A core competency skill is a broad set of skills that a company believes its employees should have.
-The list of core competencies can differ from industry to industry and role to role.
+The list of core competencies can differ from industry to industry and from role to role.

 Every job you apply for will have one or many requirements for any job candidate.
 Hence, it’s important to be prepared with examples showing your particular abilities in this category.